How much does it cost to stain or paint a fence?

 Cost factors to paint a fence

-- Application method – Paint sprayers are more labor-efficient but use more paint than rolls or brushes.
+Application method – Paint sprayers are time-saving but use more paint than rolls or brushes.

 Cost to power wash and stain a fence